MicrosoftDocs/customer-insights/ci-docs/engagement-insights/advanced-SDK-implementation.md

 - **name**: The user's name.
 - **email**: The user's email address.

 The following example shows a code snippet sending user information.
-Where you see functions preceeded by an asterisk * symbol, replace the function with your custom implementation:
+Where you see functions preceded by an asterisk * symbol, replace the function with your custom implementation:

 ```
 […]